KDE/digikam-doc/menu_descriptions/menu_importtool.rst

 :menuselection:`View --> Group Items`

-    This entry host all options to group items in Icon-View by features.
-Available choices are listed below:
+    This entry hosts all options to group items in Icon-View by features.
+Available choices are:

         - **Flat List** do not group items.
-        - **By Folder** arrange items depending of common parent directory in camera storage,
+        - **By Folder** arrange items depending on common parent directory in camera storage,
-        - **By Format** arrange items depending of type-mime.
+        - **By Format** arrange items depending on type-mime.
-        - **By Date** arrange items depending of capture time-stamp.
+        - **By Date** arrange items depending on capture time-stamp.

-All other options are the same than entries available in :ref:`Main Window View Menu <menu_mainview>`.
+All other options are the same as entries available in :ref:`Main Window View Menu <menu_mainview>`.

 The Settings Menu
 -----------------

-See description from :ref:`Main Window <menu_mainsettings>` section.
+See description in the :ref:`Main Window <menu_mainsettings>` section.

 The Help Menu
 -------------

-See description from :ref:`Main Window <menu_mainhelp>` section.
+See description in the :ref:`Main Window <menu_mainhelp>` section.